 for a break.

 While a stroll through the woods is invigorating, what your pup really wants to see are the petroglyphs.
-Your furry friend will be amazed at the depictions of handprints, flying birds, swirls, lines, and men holding bows.
+You and your furry friend will be amazed at the depictions of handprints, flying birds, swirls, lines, and men holding bows.
 The rock art is carved in a 1,000 square foot slab of sandstone.
 Due to vandalism and weather, the petroglyphs can be a little tricky to spot.
-And there is a protective fence around the stone.
-But it’s still totally worth checking out.
+And there is a protective fence around the stone, but this historic find is worth checking out.

 Even though the hike around the park isn’t that long, you still want to

 bring plenty of water for both you and your doggo.
 Also, don’t forget to always

 have clean up bags on hand and ready to go.
 The only thing your pal should